Love Between Fairy and Devil

 Love Between Fairy and Devil (苍兰诀 (Cāng Lán Jué)) is a Chinese television series based on the eponymous novel written by Jiu Lu Fei Xiang.
 The show is directed by Yi Zheng and Qian Jingwu, starring leads Yu Shuxin and Dylan Wang, and featuring Xu Haiqiao, Guo Xiaoting, and Zhang Linghe in prominent supporting roles.
 The series aired on iQIYI from August 7, 2022 to September 22, 2022.

 The novel has been licensed in English by Seven Seas Entertainment.

 Synopsis

 Dongfang Qingcang, the Demon Lord known as the Moon Supreme, attacked the realm of the gods with his demon army.
 The Goddess of War, Chidi Nüzi, sacrificed her life to seal Dongfang Qingcang and his battalion.
 A prophecy predicts Dongfang Qingcang will be unsealed and only Goddess Xiyun will be able to stop him.
-Meanwhile, Goddess Xiyun is reborn as Xiao Lanhua, a lowly orchid spirit who unwittingly sets him free.
+Meanwhile, Goddess Xiyun is reborn as Xiao Lanhua, a lowly orchid spirit who unwillingly sets him free.
 During Dongfang Qingcang's awakening, Xiao Lanhua unknowingly casts the "One Heart Curse" which links their experiences, sharing injuries, emotions, and death.
 Dongfang Qingcang protects Xiao Lanhua while he searches for a cure, but begins to fall in love with her over the course of their adventures, sacrifices and tribulations in the fairy, demon and human realms.